flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 specialized resources and extend the framework to easily support them.
-One of the most popular and powerful is [Devise](https://github.com/plataformatec/devise), coordinates Rails resources to introduce a new authentication resource.
+One of the most popular and powerful is [Devise](https://github.com/plataformatec/devise), coordinates Rails resources to introduce a new user authentication resource.
 Just as using Postgres is usually preferable to rolling your own database, using Devise is usually preferable to rolling your own authentication system.

 Would it be possible to create a Devise for Clojure?
 I don't think